Franco Ravizzoli: Wycombe Wanderers

 On 14 September 2023, Ravizzoli signed for League One side Wycombe Wanderers.
 He was offered a new contract by Wycombe at the end of the 2023–24 season.

 On 20 May 2025, the club announced he would be leaving in June when his contract expired.

 Blackpool

 On 27 June 2025, it was announced that Ravizzoli would join Blackpool on 1 July, upon the expiration of his Wycombe contract, after signing a two-year contract with the option for a further 12 months.
 He made his debut for the club in a 5–0 victory over Barrow in the EFL Trophy on 16 September.

+Leicester City

+On 10 August 2026, Ravizzoli signed for fellow League One club Leicester City on a free transfer.